Superhero: Ethnic and religious minorities

 In 1966, Marvel introduced the Black Panther, an African monarch who became the first non-caricatured black superhero.
 The first African-American superhero, the Falcon, followed in 1969, and three years later, Luke Cage, a self-styled "hero-for-hire", became the first black superhero to star in his own series.
 In 1989, the Monica Rambeau incarnation of Captain Marvel was the first female black superhero from a major publisher to get her own title in a special one-shot issue.
+Before them, a few characters appeared during the Golden Age of Comics, but they are not generally considered superheroes in the modern sense, such as the characters featured in the one-shot All-Negro Comics #1 (1947), Waku, Prince of the Bantu, introduced by Marvel’s 1950s predecessor Atlas Comics, who starred in his own feature in the anthology series Jungle Tales. and Kismet, Man of Fate, a Muslim Algerian hero who debuted in 1944 and is considered one of the first Muslim superheroes in comic book history.
 In 1971, Red Wolf became the first Native American in the superheroic tradition to headline a series.
-In 1973, Shang-Chi became the first prominent Asian superhero to star in an American comic book (Kato had been a secondary character of the Green Hornet media franchise series since its inception in the 1930s.).
+In 1973, Shang-Chi became the first prominent Asian superhero to star in an American comic book.
+Kato, from the Green Hornet franchise, had existed as a secondary character since the 1930s.
+The Green Turtle, created in 1944 by Chinese-American artist Chu F. Hing, was originally conceived as a Chinese hero fighting against the Japanese invasion.
+However, Hing was prevented by his editors from making the character explicitly Chinese, so he deliberately left the hero’s identity ambiguous.

 Kitty Pryde, a member of the X-Men, was an openly Jewish superhero in mainstream American comic books as early as 1978.